 Surgical scrubs are available for GME residents in fellows in selected programs.
-The surgical scrubs are located in designated areas of the hospital via the scrub vending systems.
-GME residents and fellows who need and do not have access to the surgical scrub vending system should contact the GME Office Benefits Coordinator.
-GME residents and fellows must return all surgical scrubs to the machine prior to exiting and clearance with the GME Office.
+For Lexington based residents/fellows, the surgical scrubs are located in designated areas of the hospital via the scrub vending systems.
+Lexington based GME residents and fellows who need and do not have access to the surgical scrub vending system should contact the GME Office Benefits Coordinator.
+Lexington based GME residents and fellows must return all surgical scrubs to the machine prior to exiting and clearance with the GME Office.
+Residents and fellows based in regional training locations should contact their GME Program Coordinator(s) for guidance on access to surgical scrubs.